Using our collections and sources

-It pulls together many of the Library’s systems and searches them simultaneously, including visual material in Manchester Digital Collections.
+It pulls together many of the Library’s systems and searches them simultaneously, including visual material in our digital collections.

 When searching for a specific format use the Search Resources pages.
 These include books, ebooks, databases, journal articles and theses.
 You can also filter your search to find Open Access content (these are marked with the Open Access logo).